conservancy/npo-ledger-cli/npo-ledger-cli-tutorial.md

 #### Expense Account Documentation

-Each `Expense:` account entry must be tagged with the following tags:
+Each `Expenses:` account entry must be tagged with the following tags:

 * One of: [`Invoice:`](#invoice-tag) [`Receipt:`](#receipt-tag), or
   [`Statement`](#statement-tag).
 (The only exception to this rule: an entry